ethereum-oasis-op/baseline/docs/baseline-protocol/components.md

 receipts and durability to the messages by storing them locally.

 ### Radish34 Implementation
 <!--TODO: @dev Whisper depreciation  -->
 The messenger service used in the Radish34 demo was [Whisper](https://github.com/ethereum/go-ethereum/wiki/Whisper).
+This was convenient, as it is supported in Geth and provided a fast way to demonstrate the concept.

+The messenger service used in the Radish34 demo was [Whisper](https://github.com/ethereum/go-ethereum/wiki/Whisper).
 This was